mdovey/zxnexys/README.md

 Optional second SDCard via PMOD_SD or PMOD_MicroSD (on PMOD Connection JA)

-## LED Segment Display
+## LED Segment Display & RGB

-Displays clock speed, and memory address
+LED Segment Displays clock speed, and memory address, and briefly video timings\settings during boot and video setting changes.
+RGB Leds display startup process and CPU wait states.

+RGB can be disabled by writing 0 to PI Accel GPIO Pin 12 (enabled by writing 1)

+LED Segment can be disabled by writing 0 to PI Accel GPIO Pin 13 (enabled by writing 1)

 ## PI Accelerator